Bamm-Bamm Rubble

 Bamm-Bamm Rubble (sometimes spelled Bam-Bam Rubble) is a fictional character in the Flintstones franchise, the adopted son of Barney and Betty Rubble.
-He is most famous in his infant form on the animated series, but has also appeared at various other ages, including as a teenager on the early 1970s spin-off The Pebbles and Bamm-Bamm Show and as an adult in three television films.
+He is most famous in his toddler form on the animated series, but has also appeared at various other ages, including as a teenager on the early 1970s spin-off The Pebbles and Bamm-Bamm Show and as an adult in three television films.
 Cartoonist Gene Hazelton contributed to the original model sheets for the character, and he has said that he based Bamm-Bamm's design on his own son, Wes.

 Biography

 Bamm-Bamm is the adopted son of Betty and Barney Rubble after they found him left on their doorstep.
-After meeting his next-door neighbor Pebbles, he falls in love with her.
-Bamm-Bamm's "nickname" came from a note left in the basket, causing Barney and Betty confusion over the strange name.
+After meeting his next-door neighbor Pebbles, they become friends.
+Bamm-Bamm's name came from a note left in the basket, causing Barney and Betty confusion over the strange name.
 This was explained when Bamm-Bamm yelled the phrase "Bamm, Bamm!" and swung his club.
 Bamm-Bamm's excessive (and sometimes misused) strength was often a source of humor in the episodes in which the toddler version of Bamm-Bamm appeared.
 Unlike Pebbles, Bamm-Bamm was past the crawling stage and could be seen in a few episodes trying to help Pebbles walk.

-As a teenager, Bamm-Bamm attended Bedrock High School along with Pebbles.
-In this version, Bamm-Bamm's super strength, while visible in the form of his muscular physique, was not actively mentioned and was only demonstrated on occasion.
-He became more passive and sensible in his manner and tended to be dominated by Pebbles's more aggressive personality.
+As a teenager, Bamm-Bamm attended Bedrock High School along with Pebbles and they dated each other.
+In this version, Bamm-Bamm's super strength, while visible in the form of his muscular physique, was demonstrated less frequently.
+He became more passive and sensible and tended to be dominated by Pebbles's more aggressive personality.
 He was the owner of a "cave buggy", a prehistoric version of a dune buggy.

 As an adult, Bamm-Bamm became a mechanic and married Pebbles.
 The two soon moved to Hollyrock (a fictionalized, prehistoric version of Hollywood) so Bamm-Bamm could pursue his true goal of becoming a screenwriter.
-Later, the couple had twins, Chip and Roxy.
+Later, the couple had twins, Charleston Frederick "Chip" and Roxeanne Elizabeth "Roxy" Flintstone-Rubble.